Flight number

-In the aviation industry, a flight number or flight designator is a code for an airline service consisting of two-character airline designator and a 1 to 4 digit number.
-For example, "BA 98" is a British Airways service from Toronto-Pearson to London-Heathrow.
+In the aviation industry, a flight number or flight designator is a code for an airline service consisting of a two-character airline designator and a 1 to 4 digit number.
+For example, QF9 is a Qantas Airways service from Perth, Australia to London Heathrow.
 A service is called "direct" if it is covered by a single flight number, regardless of the number of stops or equipment changes.
-For example, "WN 417" flies from Jacksonville to Baltimore to Oakland to Los Angeles on Southwest Airlines.
+For example, QF1 flies from Sydney to Singapore to London on Qantas Airways.
 A given flight segment may have multiple flight numbers on different airlines under a code-sharing agreement.
 Strictly speaking, the flight number is just the numerical part, but it is commonly used for the entire flight designator.

 The flight designator of the operating carrier of a commercial flight is used as a call sign.
 This is distinct from the aircraft's registration number, which identifies a specific airplane.

 Conventions

 A number of conventions have been developed for defining flight numbers, although these vary widely from airline to airline, and are increasingly being modified.
 Eastbound and northbound flights are traditionally assigned even numbers, while westbound and southbound flights have odd numbers.
 Other airlines will use an odd number for an outbound flight and use the next even number for the reverse inbound flight.
 For destinations served by multiple flights per day, numbers tend to increase during the day.
-Hence, a flight from point A to point B might be flight 101 and the return flight from B to A would be 102, while the next pair of flights on the same route would usually be assigned codes 103 and 104.
+Hence, a flight from point A to point B might be flight 401 and the return flight from B to A would be 402, while the next pair of flights on the same route would usually be assigned codes 403 and 404.

 Flight numbers of less than three digits are often assigned to long-haul or otherwise premium flights.
 For example, flight number 1 is often used for an airline's "flagship" service (see below for a 'List of flight number 1 by airlines').
-However, for airlines in Mainland China, one-digit and two-digit numbers are only reserved for administrative charters.
-Furthermore, Cathay Pacific assigns flight numbers which are less than 100 for cargo flights.
+However Cathay Pacific assigns flight numbers which are less than 100 for cargo flights.

 Four-digit numbers in the range 3000 to 5999 typically represent regional affiliate flights, while numbers larger than 6000 are generally codeshare numbers for flights operated by different airlines or even railways.

 Likewise, flight numbers larger than 9000 usually refer to ferry flights; these carry no passengers and are used to relocate aircraft to or from a maintenance base, or from one air travel market to another in order to start new commercial flights.
 Flight numbers starting with 8 are often used for charter flights, but it always depends on the commercial carrier's choice.